The Ultimate Weekend in Death Valley National Park

 - There is no cell phone service in most of the park.
 Make sure you know your plan before heading into the park and save the locations that you want to see on google maps and download the map beforehand.

 Death Valley National Park Weekend Itinerary

-Begin your weekend in Death Valley National Park by arriving to your accommodation near the park or inside the park on Friday night.
+Begin your weekend in Death Valley National Park by arriving to your accommodation Friday evening.
 This way you can wake up early Saturday morning to start exploring Death Valley National Park.
 Click on the map below to open the interactive map with all the highlights of this Death Valley Weekend Itinerary.

 Golden Canyon Trail to Red Cathedral

 Start your weekend in Death Valley National Park by hiking Golden Canyon Trail to Red Cathedral.
 Golden Canyon Trail is about 3 round trip with 570 ft elevation gain that takes you through a canyon to a viewpoint.
-The trail starts easy with slight elevation gain through a canyon.
-As you continue the canyon narrows and have to climb some rocks.
+The trail begins with slight elevation gain through a canyon.
+As you continue the canyon narrows and you will have to climb some rocks.

 Once you reach the red canyon wall you can take a left and keep going around until you see a narrow steep trail up to a viewpoint.
 Very carefully continue up this trail to see a breathtaking view of the canyon and the valley beyond.
 As you make your way back down you will see another trail now on your left which takes you up to another view of the canyon and is also worth the short hike up.
 This last part of the trail is very narrow, steep, and slippery so make sure to be extra careful.

 If you have more time on your way back you can take a left towards Zabriskie Point.
 This will add about 1.6 miles each way if you go all the way to Zabriskie Point, making your total hike about 6.2 miles round trip.
 You can access the National Park Service Map of the trail options in this area here.